exercism/v3/languages/python/concepts/string-formatting/about.md

 # This example includes a function, str, nested f-string, arithmetic expression, precision, bracket escaping and object formatting.
 ```

-There is a couple of limitations to be aware of, including: f-string expressions can't be empty and cannot contains comments:
+There is a couple of limitations to be aware of: f-string expressions can't be empty and cannot contain comments:

 ```python
 >>> f"An empty expression will error: {}"